 D. Quality Management

 Services Standard Monitoring Indicators

 Implementation of a Clinical Quality Management (CQM) Program.
-Documentation that the Part B Program has in place a Clinical Quality Management Program that includes, at a minimum: A Quality Management Plan Quality expectations for providers and services A method to report and track expected outcomes Monitoring of provider compliance with HHS treatment guidelines and the Part B Program's approved service category definition for each funded service.
+Documentation that the Part D Program has in place a Clinical Quality Management Program that includes, at a minimum: A Quality Management Plan Quality expectations for providers and services A method to report and track expected outcomes Monitoring of provider compliance with HHS treatment guidelines and the Part D Program's approved service category definition for each funded service.

-Services Standard
+E. Other Service Requirements

-Scrvices Staridard Monitoring Indicators
+Services Standard Monitoring Indicators

-Requirement that Part B service providers relationships umentation that written referral ionships exist between Part B service iders and key points of entry.
+Referral relationships with key points of entry Requirement that Part D service providers maintain appropriate referral relationships with entities that constitute key points of Documentation that written referral relationships exist between Part D service providers and key points of entry.

+entry.